kmitsolution/Gitlab/02_GitLabSetup/06_TwoFactorAuthAccessToken.md

 By following these steps, you'll be able to securely clone and push changes to your GitLab repositories, even with **Two-Factor Authentication (2FA)** enabled.

-Let me know if you need further clarification or help!